Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Manual vs. Electric

-Most drain snakes have a small crank that’s turned by hand to advance and retract the cable.
-These manual drain snakes are good for occasional use around the house to unclog simple blockages in the kitchen or bathroom sink, tub, or toilet.
+Most manual drain snakes have a small crank users turn by hand to advance and retract the cable.
+This type of snake is good for occasional use unclogging simple blockages in the kitchen or bathroom sink, tub, or toilet.

-If expecting to use a drain snake on a regular basis or planning on tackling major clogs in gutters or washing machines, the extra muscle and reduced hand strain of an electric drain snake might make it the better choice.
-These tools advance and retract the cable at the push of a button and power through stubborn clogs more easily.
-This extra oomph comes at a premium; electric plumbing snakes tend to cost more than their manual counterparts.
+If, however, you’re expecting to use a drain snake on a regular basis or planning on tackling major clogs in gutters or washing machines, the extra muscle and reduced hand strain an electric drain snake provides might be better.
+These tools advance and retract the auger’s cable at the push of a button to power through stubborn clogs more easily.
+Since they offer extra oomph, electric plumbing snakes tend to cost more than their manual counterparts.
+Still, a tool you purchase once but can use repeatedly will likely be more economical than the cost to snake a drain charged by a plumber.

 Material

-Drain snakes are made to be water-resistant, but they must also be able to resist the corroding effects of waste and chemical drain cleaners.
+Drain snakes are made to be water resistant, but to be useful for the long term, they must also resist the corroding effects of waste and sink drain cleaners.
 With this in mind, drain snake manufacturers use high-quality ABS plastic and flexible high-carbon steel.

-A snake made solely of ABS plastic will likely be less expensive than a metal model and also somewhat shorter than a standard drain snake.
-Due to their short reach and great flexibility, ABS plastic snakes are typically only used for removing clogs that are not very deep or difficult to power through; for example, they should be fine for banishing clumps of hair from a shower drain.
+A snake made solely of ABS plastic will likely be less expensive than a metal model and probably also shorter in length.
+Due to their limited reach but great flexibility, ABS plastic snakes are typically only used for removing clogs that are not very deep or difficult to power through.
+For example, they should be fine as shower drain snakes for banishing clumps of hair from tubs and shower drains.

-Standard and heavy-duty drain snakes may use ABS plastic in the handle or drum, but the actual snake is made from flexible high-carbon steel.
-The heavier and more rigid metal material makes it easier to push through tough clogs and to navigate through into the drainage system.
-These snakes tend to be between 10 and 25 feet long, and some are more than 50 feet.
+Standard and heavy-duty drain snakes may use ABS plastic in the handle or drum, but the actual snake will generally be made from flexible high-carbon steel.
+This heavier and more rigid metal material makes it easier to navigate the snake through the drainage system and push through tough clogs.
+Metal drain snakes tend to be at least 10 to 25 feet long, and some options will be 50 feet or more.

 Cable Length and Thickness

-For a more serious clog in the home’s main water pipes, blockages farther down the kitchen sink drain than a typical food clog, or problems with washing machine drainage, a tougher drain snake may be called for.
-Sometimes called medium drain machines, these powerful tools typically have a thicker cable—often ½ inch in diameter—and extend up to 75 feet to reach down deep into plumbing lines.
+For a more serious issue in a home’s main water pipes, such as blockages farther down the kitchen sink drain than a typical food clog or problems with washing machine drainage, a tougher drain snake may be called for.
+These power snakes for drains typically have a thicker cable—often ½ inch in diameter—and extend up to 75 feet to reach deep into plumbing lines.

 Head Design